 Research suggests that by 2021, virtual card spending will surpass that of traditional purchasing cards and checks.
 And for good reason – there's a sharp reduction in fraud compared with checks or corporate cards.

-Single-use virtual cards are not only more secure but also enable better organization, matching individual transactions with claims or purchases for 100% reconciliation.
+Single-use virtual cards are not only more secure but also enable better organisation, matching individual transactions with claims or purchases for 100% reconciliation.
 For industries like travel and insurance, it makes a big difference.
-It also helps that buyers often get a rebate from major credit card issuers due to the high dollar amounts.
+It also helps that buyers often get a rebate from major credit card issuers due to the high amounts.

 If you're interested in a digital accounts payable solution for virtual cards or other payment methods, here are a few things to look out for.

 What the most advanced digital solutions can do is document how suppliers want or need (for compliance reasons) to get paid.
 Some always prefer a virtual card.
-Others prefer payment options based on business-rule thresholds, such as using a virtual card above a certain dollar amount.
+Others prefer payment options based on business-rule thresholds, such as using a virtual card above a certain amount.
 The first step to facilitate all of these different payment types is understanding and capturing supplier preferences into the payment platform.

 Easy Connection with ERPs: Integrating directly with ERPs is important, as it facilitates the data exchange with the payment platform.
 Platforms need the flexibility to accept any invoice payment format and map that data directly into its application for processing.
 Likewise, it's crucial to provide payment reconciliation data back into the ERP to close out accounting needs and identify any exceptions.
 This provides a completely automated end-to-end solution.

 BIN Generators: Solutions with their own virtual account generation engine are able to fully control assignment of virtual numbers for payments in a card-network agnostic way.
 The ability to generate virtual accounts based on client-defined BINs allows for greater flexibility when assigning specific numbers for unique interchange rates, special programs, large ticket amounts or preferred products.
-This can help a corporation stay even more organized with virtual cards and even allow for pre-funding in certain scenarios where credit lines are not preferred or permitted.
+This can help a corporation stay even more organised with virtual cards and even allow for pre-funding in certain scenarios where credit lines are not preferred or permitted.

 A Connected Ecosystem: Having an automated payments platform integrated with your card issuing platform means you're able to take advantage of a connected ecosystem of solutions.
-That means a more aligned back office that makes for better customer service, the ability to conduct research faster and other advantages like direct integration with the authorization and settlement processes.
+That means a more aligned back office that makes for better customer service, the ability to conduct research faster and other advantages like direct integration with the authorisation and settlement processes.

 Digital-First Accounts Payables

 With the right solutions in place, business operations can continue seamlessly even though physical interactions are not possible.
-Today's digital-first commercial payments solutions will equip organizations to conduct business as usual, regardless of how they work to move data and funds seamlessly between online and offline environments.
+Today's digital-first commercial payments solutions will equip organisations to conduct business as usual, regardless of how they work to move data and funds seamlessly between online and offline environments.